 Food Stalls

-Bratwurst: Traditional German sausage cooked on large swing grills.
-A staple of Christmas markets, you can get these with or without a bun and a selection of mustards or tomato sause.
+- Bratwurst: Traditional German sausages cooked on swing grills, available with or without a bun and a choice of condiments.

-New York Bagels: Freshly baked bagels with fillings like cream cheese, smoked salmon or roast vegetables are available at some stalls.
+- New York Bagels: Fresh fillings like cream cheese, smoked salmon, or roast vegetables.

-Yorkshire Pudding Wrap from Porky Pig: This is a unique take on the classic Sunday roast.
-Meat, vegetables, and gravy are all wrapped up in a large Yorkshire pudding, making it easier to eat on the go.
+- Yorkshire Pudding Wrap from Porky Pig: A twist on a Sunday roast, with meat, vegetables, and gravy wrapped in a large Yorkshire pudding.

-Hot Curries: Various stalls offer hot, spiced curries, usually served with naan or rice.
+- Hot Curries: Various stalls offer spiced curries, typically served with naan or rice.

-Fresh Fudge: Handmade fudge in various flavours like chocolate, vanilla, and walnut can be found at some stalls.
-They’re often sold in small blocks, making them an easy gift option.
+- Fresh Fudge: Handmade fudge in flavours like chocolate, vanilla, and walnut, often sold in small blocks.

-Amsterdam Frites: Dutch-style fries served in a cone and topped with various sauces like mayonnaise, ketchup, or even satay.
-They offer a different take on the typical chips.
+- Amsterdam Frites: Dutch-style fries served in a cone, topped with sauces like mayonnaise, ketchup, or satay.

 Craft Stalls